 What is it?

 Callers do not have to reveal their names or testify in court.
 A reward of $500 is offered for information on cases involving big game or endangered species, while $250 is offered for information on turkey and $100 for fishing and small game cases.
 A Citizens Committee administers the reward fund, which is maintained by private contributions.
 The Board may approve rewards of up to $1,000 for flagrant cases.
-Rewards are paid for information which leads to an arrest or a citation being issued.
+Rewards are paid for information that leads to an arrest or a citation being issued.

 Why do we have it?